DGAI: Decoupled On-Disk Graph-Based ANN Index for Efficient Updates and Queries: Evaluation

 \subsection{Update Performance}

 To evaluate the update performance of each system, we first build an initial index using \red{80\%} of the dataset vectors.
-We then conduct \red{32} rounds of updates for performance measurement, with each round inserting and deleting \red{1\textperthousand{}} of the total number of indexed vectors.
-To avoid system fluctuations, the entire procedure is repeated three times, and we report the average results. \oursys uses the same graph structure repair mechanism as the two baselines, ensuring that index quality after updates remains consistent with the baselines.
+We then conduct \red{32} rounds of updates for performance measurement, with each round inserting and deleting \red{1\textperthousand{}} of the total number of indexed vectors. \oursys uses the same graph structure repair mechanism as the two baselines, ensuring that index quality after updates remains consistent with the baselines.
 Therefore, in this subsection we focus exclusively on evaluating insertion and update throughput (\ie the number of operations processed per second).

-\textbf{Insert Performance.} Figure~\ref{exp:update_perf} (a-d) presents the insertion throughput for all evaluated systems, demonstrating that \oursys consistently delivers superior performance across all benchmarks.
-Specifically, \oursys achieves a \red{2.37--10.05$\times$} speedup over FreshDiskANN and a \red{1.29-1.92$\times$} speedup over OdinANN.
-Besides in-place insertion strategy, OdinANN employs an append-only update method that avoids overwriting existing data, enabling fast and sequential insertions with minimal I/O interference.
-However, this approach causes disk fragmentation and data duplication, leading to index bloat and requiring compaction during deletions, which severely degrades deletion performance.

-In contrast, \oursys achieves high insertion performance without degrading other workloads, primarily attributed to three key designs: (1) Our three-stage greedy search significantly accelerates the initial stage of neighbor search for the new node (detailed in section~\ref{sec:query_perf}).
-(2) The incremental vector similarity-aware graph layout co-locates neighbors requiring reverse edge updates within a small number of pages, reducing modified pages and I/O amplification.
-(3) Our in-place insertion strategy eliminates the merge overhead inherent in batch-based approaches such as FreshDiskANN, ensures stable latency by directly updating the on-disk index.
+\stitle{Insert Performance.} Figure~\ref{exp:update_perf} (a-e) presents the insertion throughput for all evaluated systems, demonstrating that \oursys consistently delivers superior performance across all benchmarks.
+Specifically, \oursys achieves a \red{3.20-8.17$\times$} speedup over FreshDiskANN and a \red{1.22-2.17$\times$} speedup over OdinANN.
+We attribute this superior performance to three key designs: (1) Our two-stage strategy enhanced by HPQ and similarity-aware dynamic layout significantly accelerates the initial phase of neighbor search for the new node (detailed in section~\ref{sec:query_perf}).
+(2) The similarity-aware dynamic layout also co-locates neighbors requiring reverse edge updates within a small number of pages, reducing modified pages and I/O amplification.
+(3) The in-place insertion strategy used in \oursys and OdinANN eliminates the merge overhead inherent in batch-based approaches such as FreshDiskANN, ensuring stable latency by directly updating the on-disk index.
+It is also worth noting that despite maintaining a high-quality layout via insertion, \oursys incurs no visible performance penalty.
+The computational cost of page check is negligible compared to the substantial I/O savings it generates.
+Consequently, \oursys achieves state-of-the-art insertion throughput while simultaneously maintaining an optimal index layout.